Best Dry Fruits for Breastfeeding Moms

 Incorporating apricots and dates into a breastfeeding mother's diet can effectively increase the hormone prolactin responsible for milk production.

-Apricots offer an excellent source of dietary fibre, potassium, and vitamins A and C, all essential for the baby's immune system.
+Apricots offer an excellent source of dietary fibre, potassium, and vitamins A and C, all essential for the child's immune system.

 Additionally, the fibre content in apricots can aid digestion, a crucial factor during lactation.